You’ve surely heard of Oster’s 76 Classic clippers – the brand’s most popular model. Everybody loves them, right?

 It may not seem like much to have essentially the same clippers but smaller and lighter, but when you’re doing a couple dozen cuts per day you’ll understand how important it is.
 Many barbers end up suffering from carpal tunnel syndrome which can slow down or stop a career.
 Doing whatever you can to mitigate the risk is smart.

 Even if you don’t end up with carpal tunnel, you will get hand fatigue when you use a heavy clipper.
 This will slow you down at a very minimum and end up costing you money.
 Time is money when you are a barber so the faster you can work the more money you will make.

 If you’re worried about motor/blade discrepancies, don’t.
 Both clippers use the same universal speed motor.
 Their blades are also the same and they both are Oster detachable blade clippers.

 In fact, blades across the 10 and the 76 are completely interchangeable.
 You’ll receive #000 and #1 size blades with both products.

 Another semi-substantial difference is the cord.
 The Classic 76 has a 9 feet cord, while the Model 10 clippers come with a 10 feet long cord.
-Now, for me that’s not that big of a deal.
+Now, for me, that’s not that big of a deal.

 However, some barbers prefer more free range to work with.
 Paired with the more mobile body of the 10, the cord makes it a better pick if you’re also keen on that.

-Overview of the Oster Model 10 hair clippers
+An Overview of Oster Model 10

 |You'll love it for these||But you won't like these|